isabella-riquetti/isabella-riquetti/README.md

 **Goals for 2021:**
-- [ ] Finish and understand my Design Patterns book
-- [X] Finish and understand my Algorithms and Data Structures book
+- [X] Participate in a Hackaton
+- [X] Contribute to open source
 - [X] Learn Basic TypeScript
-- [X] Participate in a Hackaton
+- [ ] Study more about Algorithms and Data Structures book
+- [ ] Study more about Design Patterns
 - [ ] Create a personal website
+- [X] Share my GitLab metrics here in my README
-- [X] Contribute to open source
+- [X] Crete basic chat using webhooks
+- [ ] Use webhooks to create a notificator about changes made outside the page

 **Few details**

 - 😄 She/her

 - ⚡ My passions are cats, programming, mangas, and gaming.
-Currently, I'm not playing games lately because of my studies, but every free time I'm reading manga.

-- 🌱 I’m currently learning more about Design Patterns and how and when to use each one.
-Also, now that I'm more aware of the benefits of Algorithms and Data Structures, I’m reviewing and training them.

 <sub>
 	GitHub Stats Source by <a target="_blank" href="https://github.com/anuraghazra/github-readme-stats">github/anuraghazra/github-readme-stats</a><br>